Why study at Roehampton

 • Becoming a Sociologist

 You further develop your skills as a sociologist through core modules in sociological theory and methods, plus modules exploring contemporary urban life and self-identity.
 You also have the option of taking modules that focus on human rights, the sociology of childhood and the family.

 There are opportunities for independent study and placements in either voluntary organisations or paid jobs.
 You also choose from optional modules such as Understanding Globalisation, and Sociology of Death, Food and Society and Reproduction.

 - Intimacy and Self

-Sociology develops the skills that boost careers in government, charities and business.
+A Sociology degree is an excellent platform for a range of careers.
+The discipline develops essential skills for careers in government, charities and businesses.
 Many sociology graduates become social workers and community development officers or work in the criminal justice system.
-Others work in the media and campaigning organisations and in marketing and public relations.
+Others work in the media, campaigning organisations, marketing, public relations, and teaching.